Skip to main content

 1. In the Step 1 pop-out, select the AOI file you want to use from the Select an AOI drop-down menu.

 2. Using the sliders, set the Height (px) and Width (px) for your AOI.
+As these settings are adjusted, the view panel will reflect the shape and density of your AOI grid.

 2. This parameter impacts the resolution of the results.
 The higher the pixels, the higher the resolution.